memfault/interrupt/_drafts/monitoring-battery-life.md

 One thing that can be done to help convert voltage to a percentage is to come up with a battery curve.
 A battery curve is simple: it's a map between a battery's voltage and the relative percentage that likely pertains to that voltage.
 Products also usually have both a charge and a discharge curve.

-A battery curve is what companies will have after they have some form of understanding of their battery properties and have spent some time.
+A battery curve is what companies will have after they have a good understanding of their battery's properties and enough data to generate a curve.
 It is more easily understood by customer support teams and engineers that aren’t directly involved with the battery subsystem.
-That isn’t to say that it

 A nice tool that I came across this year at Embedded World was Qoitech[^qoitech], which builds a product to help users build charge and discharge curves[^qoitech_curves] under different environments.
 I believe their product is well worth the money if it can help companies translate a cryptic voltage reading to a percentage that everyone can understand.

 ## Brief Primer on Metrics

-Before continuing to the following sections about capturing and aggregating metrics around battery life, let’s briefly discuss what a metric is, since I continue to come across firmware engineers who haven’t thought about them all that much.
+Before delving into the subsequent sections concerning capturing and aggregating metrics around battery life, let's take a moment to briefly discuss what a metric is.
+It's essential because I've encountered firmware engineers who haven't given them much consideration.

-A **metric** is a measurement captured at runtime, and combining large numbers of metrics and calculating statistics is called an **aggregation**.
+A **metric** is a measurement captured at runtime, and the process of combining large numbers of metrics and calculating statistics is known as **aggregation**.

 You can capture metrics about almost anything in your system.
 Common things that I like to measure in firmware are task runtimes, count of connectivity errors and time connected, peripheral utilization for power estimation, and more.
 Once all of these metrics are flowing out of a device and into a data warehouse, you can uncover trends in them!